OpenCHAMI/openchami.org/content/guides/getting_started.md

 ## Helpful docker compose cheatsheet

 This quickstart uses `docker compose` to start up services and define dependencies.
-If you have a basic understanding of docker, you should be able to work with the included services.
+If you have a basic understanding of Docker, you should be able to work with the included services.
 Some handy items to remember for when you are exploring the deployment are below.

 * `docker volume list` This lists all the volumes.
 If they exist, the project will try to reuse them.
 That might not be what you want.
-* `docker network list` ditto for networks
+* `docker network list` ditto for networks.
 * `docker ps -a` the -a shows you containers that aren't running.
 We have several containers that are designed to do their thing and then exit.
 * `docker logs <container-id>` allows you to check the logs of containers even after they have exited
 * `docker compose ... down --volumes` will not only bring down all the services, but also delete the volumes